 - University Policy FN2 – Non-Office Telecommunication Services

-- University Policy FN10 – Other Business Expenses and Activities
+- University Policy FN10 – Other Business Expenses and Activities (includes information on alcoholic beverage expenditures related to events)

 - University Policy TR02 – Penn State Travel Policy